soco21/soco21/assignment-1/Group8-a1.md

 It can be easily identified that, in terms of responsibilities and collaborations, a main class we came up with is the GameLogic class.
 As the name already states, it dictates the flow of the game.
-Examples of its main responsibilities include; checking whether move input valid, after each move it checks if the win conditions were met or not.
+Examples of its main responsibilities include: Checking whether a move input is valid or if the wincondition is met or not.
 For this, the class collaborates with the classes Rules and WinCondition respectively.

 Another main class in our design is the Rules class.
 Despite its lack of collaborators, it acts as a list